For immediate release

 • Go inside and pay with cash

-If you discover a credit card skimmer at the pump, report it to authorities as well as to the store manager.
+If you discover a credit card skimmer at the pump, report it to authorities and the store manager.
 To report identify theft, call the Federal Trade Commission at 877-438-4338 or visit www.identitytheft.gov.

-New Mexico fuel retailers are asked to contact NMDA SCS staff at 575-646-1616 as soon as possible after a skimmer is found.
+New Mexico fuel retailers should contact NMDA SCS staff at 575-646-1616 immediately after a skimmer is found.
 SCS also provides information to retailers and repair establishments regarding steps to take if a skimmer is discovered.

 For more information about NMDA, visit www.nmda.nmsu.edu.
 Like us on Facebook www.facebook.com/NMDeptAg and follow us on Twitter @NMDeptAg.